-This authority will expire at the conclusion of the next annual general meeting or at the close of business on 30 June 2021, whichever is the earlier.
+If this resolution is passed, this authority will expire at the conclusion of the next annual general meeting of the Company or at the close of business on 30 June 2022, whichever is the earlier.
 There are no present plans to undertake a rights issue or to allot new shares save that the Directors may, as part of capital management planning, authorise new issuances of ordinary shares in an amount that is not material in relation to the Company's capital.

-For the purposes of this resolution, $\mbox{\it 'rights issue'}$ means an offer to:
+For the purposes of this resolution, 'rights issue' means an offer to: